ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

    Temperature.value >= 100.4 AND (hasRigors OR hasNausea) AND (LesionMeasurement.dimension_X >= 15)

 The evaluation mechanisms used for mathematical, logic, and mixed expressions are quite different.
-To fully understand the issues involved, it helps to understand the structure of the 'intermediate' and 'final' phenotype results.
+To fully understand the issues involved, it is helpful to first understand the meaning of the 'intermediate' and 'final' phenotype results.

 Phenotype Result CSV Files
 --------------------------